 Do you need to talk?

-Below are several options; most are available 24/7.
+Below are some options; most are available 24/7.

 Do you prefer to “text”?